sharathgeorgem/snazzy/README.md

 ## 🧠 Features

 - Parses natural language queries like:
-  - `"Find trains from Delhi to Mumbai on Friday"`
+  - `"Any trains from Delhi to Mumbai on Friday"`
   - `"Sleeper class trains between Chennai and Bangalore"`
+  - `"Any flights from Bangalore to Delhi tomorrow"`
 - Extracts travel parameters: `source`, `destination`, `date`, and `class`
 - Uses OpenAI Agents (via `WebSearchTool`) or local stub logic
 - Understands class names like `"first ac"`, `"chair car"`, and maps them to: